ryan-roemer/loose-bits/_posts/2012-08-02-nodejs-read-write-streams.md

 readable and/or writable.
 They can be hooked from one to another in a similar style to Unix pipes -- in fact, the stream operation we'll mostly focus on here is the not-coincidentally-named `pipe()`.
-Some potential advantages of streams over other binding styles include:
+Some potential advantages of stream pipes over other binding styles include:

 * Often much less code for the actual binding (can just push into a `pipe()`).
 * Streams can handle pausing / resuming of data flows.
 Implementing classes,